19 Best Egg Laying Chicken Breeds: With Name and Pictures

 • Save

-Golden Comets are a hybrid chickens results from Rhode Island Red and White Leghorn chicken.
-They love to free raging in the yard.
+Golden Comets are a hybrid chicken from Rhode Island Red and White Leghorn chicken.
+They love to be free raging in the yard.

 6. Rhode Island Red Chicken